cylc/cylc-doc/src/tutorial/runtime/runtime-configuration.rst

             cylc tui runtime-tutorial
             # or
-            cylc gui  # If you haven't already go an instance running.
+            cylc gui  # If you haven't already got an instance running.

          Run the workflow either by: